AndrewB-S/SYBCoffee/src/content/drinks/first-post.md

 title: Cappucino
 image: /blog-placeholder-3.jpg
 ---

 A cappucino is a type of beverage.
-There's coffe in it.
+There's coffee in it.
+Wow so good.